dcos/shakedown/API.md

 ### dcos_version_less_than()

-Returns True if the dcos version is less than the provided version, otherwise returns False.
+Returns True if the DC/OS version is less than the provided version, otherwise returns False.

 ##### *parameters*